 1. If the order is to be regarded as an offer pursuant to § 145 BGB, then we can accept it within two weeks.
 We reserve copyright and right of title to illustrations, drawings, calculations, and other documents.
 This applies equally to such written documents as are marked “confidential”.
 Before passing them on to a third party, the purchaser requires our express permission in writing.

 1. Provided there is no indication to the contrary in the order confirmation, our prices apply “ex-works”, exclusive of packing and packaging.
 The latter will be billed separately.

 2. The legal rate of value-added tax is not included in our prices.
 It will be shown as a separate item on the invoice calculated at the legal rate on the day invoicing takes place.

 3. Discounts require agreement in writing.

-5. Any set-off by the purchaser is only admissible if his counter claims are undisputed or recognised by final judgement.
-He is moreover entitled to exercise right of retention
+5. Any set-off by the purchaser is only admissible if his counterclaims are undisputed or recognized by final judgment.
+He is moreover entitled to exercise the right of retention

-inasmuch as his counter claim shall be based on equal contractual relationship.
+inasmuch as his counterclaim shall be based on an equal contractual relationship.

 § 4 Delivery Period

 1. The start of the delivery period indicated by us presupposes that all technical issues have been settled.